Common questions with Advanced Protection

 Advanced Protection adds enhanced security features to your Google Account.

-- Protects you against phishing: A physical security key and password is needed to sign in.
-It's the strongest way to secure your account against phishing.
+- Helps protect you against phishing: A physical security key and password is needed to sign in.
+It's one of the strongest ways to secure your account against phishing.

 - Helps keep your data safe: Advanced Protection limits the services that can access your data.

-- Guards against people pretending to be you: If you lose your security key or account access, Advanced Protection takes extra steps to verify your identity.
+- Guards against people pretending to be you: If a claim is filed to recover your account, Advanced Protection takes extra steps to verify your identity.

 How is Advanced Protection different from 2-Step Verification?